runeberry/PlayerMadeQuests/docs/objectives.md

       target: Mangy Wolf
 ```

-## List of objectives
+## List of Quest Objectives

-You can view a list of all currently supported quest objectives at [:Category:Quest Objectives].
+You can see a list of all available quest objectives on the [home page](index.md).